dmurphy779/wordpress-media-tag-gallery/README.md

-# Wordpress Media Tag Gallery
+# Media Tagz Gallery for Wordpress
 A Wordpress media tag gallery that extends the Media Tags plugin.

 *[Media Tags](https://wordpress.org/plugins/media-tags/ "Media Tags")* is a great plugin that allows you to add